 Please contact Dr. Perco with questions about the placement exam.

-Upcoming placement exams – advance registration is required:
+Upcoming placement exams (Fall 2022) – advance registration is required:

 The written exam is online, and will last between 1 and 2 hours.
 The oral portion of the exam will take place via Zoom in the afternoon, between 1pm to 3pm, appointments TBD.
 For this reason it is important to register for the exam in advance.